CharlesWiltgen/how-to-podcast/music.md

 * **[Music for Makers](https://musicformakers.com/)** — Give ’em your email address to get one royalty-free song in your inbox every Monday.
 (You can also give them $9/month for access to all of their tracks.)

+* **[YouTube Audio Library](https://www.youtube.com/audiolibrary/music)** — The YouTube Audio Library is a free collection of music and sound effects for your podcasts.
+Tracks with "attribution-required" icons are [Creative Commons](http://creativecommons.org/)-licensed, and require that you credit the original artist in your show or episode description.

 ## Paid

 * **[AudioJungle](http://audiojungle.net/)** — Royalty-free music